Partner With Us

 The Dunsmore Team is keen to partner with community groups within the scheme area.

-We are looking to assist groups in accessing the Dunsmore Living Landscape and can offer subsidised transport and a range of activities suited to your group.
+We are looking to assist groups in accessing the Dunsmore Living Landscape and can offer a range of activities suited to your group.

-We are also looking to support small-scale environmental projects, particularly wildflower meadow creation on verges and in church yards and, in key locations, access-related work.
+Thanks to funding from Severn Trent Water, We are now particularly looking to support small-scale environmental projects, particularly hedge planting and wildflower meadow creation on school and other education grounds and on village green spaces including church yards

 You gave those who attended a huge amount of pleasure with your craft hearts and kindness throughout the morning.
 It is very much appreciated by myself and our volunteers that you came to our dementia support group in Lillington.
 Thank you for your ongoing community work, it is very special. – Tony Britton, Pam Britton Trust for Dementia